From stirring three goal comebacks to bus bombardments, Liverpool and Man City’s rivalry has grown in intensity and acrimony over recent years.

-A collection of spectacular goals from Alex Oxlade-Chamberlain, Roberto Firmino, Mane and Mo Salah gave the home side a shock 4-1 lead after 70 minutes, with the only response coming from Sane.
-It won’t surprise anyone to know that City’s central defensive pairing that night was John Stones and Nicolas Otamendi, who both got destroyed by Norwich City(!) earlier this season.
+A collection of spectacular goals from Alex Oxlade-Chamberlain, Roberto Firmino, Mane and Mohamed Salah gave the home side a shock 4-1 lead after 70 minutes, with the only response coming from Sane.

-This felt like a weird once-off result at the time, but it was actually a harbinger of the challenge Liverpool would bring to City over the next couple of seasons.
+This felt like a weird one-off result at the time, but it was actually a harbinger of the challenge Liverpool would bring to City over the next couple of seasons.